 For more information about Moanalua Gardens Foundation, please visit our legacy website by clicking here.

-Since 1978 on the third Saturday in July, the annual Prince Lot Hula Festival has brought together premier hālau hula (hula groups) from throughout the islands for a daylong celebration of hula in a non-competitive setting.
+Since 1978 on the third weekend in July, the annual Prince Lot Hula Festival has brought together premier hālau hula (hula groups) from throughout the islands for a daylong celebration of hula in a non-competitive setting.
 One of Hawai‘i’s most exciting cultural events, the festival allows thousands of island residents and visitors to experience the beauty and spirit of the Hawaiian culture.

-Please join Moanalua Gardens Foundation on Saturday, July 15 Sunday, July 16, 2017 from 9 am to 4 pm, as we celebrate Laukanaka Ka Hula, the 40th annual Prince Lot Hula Festival.
+Please join Moanalua Gardens Foundation on Saturday, July 21 and Sunday, July 22, 2018, as we celebrate Hale a Kamehameha, the 41st annual Prince Lot Hula Festival.
 Enjoy two fun fun-filled days of outstanding hula and activities, including concerts, craft fair, cultural demonstrations, local foods, and more.

 Ho‘omālama pono i Kamananui a me nā poe (We need your help!)

 Since 1970 years, MGF has offered award-winning educational programs, celebrations and services to Hawai‘i’s people.
-No other organization is so deeply dedicated to preserving and perpetuating the history, native culture and environment of Hawai‘i, Moanalua Gardens, Kamananui Valley and our people.
+No other organization is so deeply dedicated to preserving and perpetuating the history, native culture and environment of Hawai‘i, Kamananui Valley and our people.
 As a non-profit organization, we depend heavily upon our supporters, sponsors, donors, and volunteers.

 Please take a minute now to become a member, renew your membership, or make a donation online or below.
 A 501(c)(3) non-profit organization dedicated to preserving the native culture, environment and people of Hawai‘i — we are the Moanalua Gardens Foundation.